ngjunkang/OTOT-C/README.md

-# OTOT-B1-B2
+# OTOT-C

 ## Setup Instructions

 1. Create .env file by copying `.env.example` file and adding the correct values (PM the author).
+DATABASE_URI can be empty to use the local MongoDB.
 2. `yarn`
 3. `yarn start`
-4. To test, run `yarn test`